Home » Type » Soups + Stews » Butternut Squash + Red Lentil Soup

 How To Make Butternut Squash + Red Lentil Soup

-Here is a quick look at the steps and what you can expect your soup to look like during the cooking process.
-See below for the full printable recipe at the bottom of this post.
+Here is a quick look at the steps.
+The full printable recipe is at the bottom of this post.

 • Saute: Saute the onions until tender, about 5 minutes.
 Add the sage and squash and cook for a few minutes more, stirring occasionally.

-• Simmer: Add lentils, broth and salt & pepper, bring to a boil, cover, reduce heat and simmer for 30 minutes, will be done when squash is fork tender and lentils are soft.
+• Simmer: Add lentils, broth, salt, and pepper, bring to a boil, cover, reduce heat, and simmer for 30 minutes.
+Soup will be done when the squash is fork-tender and the lentils are soft.

 side by side photos showing the process of pureeing butternut squash red lentil soup.